Matthewalvarado25/azure-network-protocols/README.md

 <br />

 Lets observe ICMP traffic
-- In Wireshark, type in "ICMP" in the search bar and hit Enter to apply a filter that will only display ICMP traffic
+- In Wireshark, type "ICMP" in the search bar and press Enter to add a filter that will only display ICMP traffic
-- In Azure, retrieve the private IP address for the Linux(Ubuntu) virtual machine you created the same way you retrieved the Windows 10 public IP address
+- In Azure, retrieve the private IP address for the Linux(Ubuntu) virtual machine
-- After retrieving the private IP address, we are going to attempt to ping from within the Windows 10 virtual machine
+- After acquring the private IP address, we are going to attempt to ping from within the Windows 10 VM
-- Within PowerShell type "ping" followed by the Linux private IP address (example. "ping 10.0.0.5")
+- In PowerShell type "ping" followed by the Linux private IP address Ex: "ping 10.0.0.5"
-- Observe ping requests and replies within Wireshark
+- Observe ping requests and replies in Wireshark

 <p>